-Jon knows that Montana’s seniors have been hit hard by the rising cost of living and inflation.
+Jon knows that Montana’s seniors have been hit hard by the rising cost of living.
 So he consistently works against efforts to cut Social Security and Medicare benefits.
-He does not support any plan to privatize Social Security or replace Medicare with a failed voucher system.
+He does not support any plan to privatize Social Security or replace Medicare with a voucher system.

 For Jon, living up to the sacred promise of Medicare and Social Security means making sure our seniors have access to quality health care.

 Jon worked to improve the benefits Montanans receive from Social Security by supporting a measure that eliminates application backlogs and invests additional resources in the Social Security Administration.
 Jon fought to overturn a decision to close Social Security’s appeals site in Great Falls, which would have made it harder for Montanans to get access to critical services.
 He continued to fight the closure until the decision was made to reopen the site.